Linux sed Command: How to Install It + Usage Examples

 sed '#,# s/old_string/new_string/' samplefile.txt

-For example, the command below replaces the last three instances of “germany” located in the third, fourth, and fifth line on the countries.txt file, with the word “france”:
+For example, the command below replaces “germany” located in the third, fourth, and fifth line on the countries.txt file with “france”:

 sed ‘3,5 s/germany/france/’ countries.txt